tgoldenberg/brn-gitbook/chapter_3_the_beginnings_of_an_app.md

 ## 3.1 Using NavigatorIOS - a simple example

 Now we're ready to start writing some components!
 First, let's set up our file directory structure.
-Create a folder in the root level called `application`, and within that, a folder called `components`.
-There we will create 2 `.js` files, `Landing.js` and `Dashboard.js`.
+Create a folder at the root level called `application`, and within that, a folder called `components`.
+There we will create two `.js` files, `Landing.js` and `Dashboard.js`.

 Let's build our Landing component -